mckennapsean/dissertation/content/03-framework.md

-The list is by no means a complete compendium of methods for visualization design, but rather a step toward understanding the large space of actions a novice designer can take throughout the visualization design process.
+The list is by no means a complete compendium of methods for visualization design, but rather a step toward understanding the large space of actions a designer can take throughout the visualization design process.
 Our goal in creating this list of methods is twofold: first, the table serves as additional guidance for real-world, actionable usage of the design activity framework by finding potential methods within a specific design activity; and second, the table contains many methods that are not commonly, if at all, found in the visualization literature, and therefore provides new design methods that more experienced visualization designers could utilize to potentially enhance their design process.
 For example, Goodwin et al. introduce several novel creativity techniques for visualization design such as generating ideas using the method of constraint removal (_M-26_) [@Goodwin2013a].

 <!-- \sm{we should probably explain a bit more about this coding process in the text somewhere?} -->

-We can use the framing of a design activity to help novice visualization designers find effective design methods.
-We define effectiveness here as a reflection in two parts: short-term and long-term effectiveness.
+We can use the framing of a design activity to help visualization designers find effective design methods.
+We define effectiveness here as a reflection in two
+parts: short-term and long-term effectiveness.
 For short-term effectiveness, a design method must successfully achieve the desired visualization artifact for the design activity --- we argue that this completed artifact is one way to validate a design method.
 The long-term effectiveness of a method can be established when the method is used within the development of a deployed visualization tool: one that is evaluated with, and given to, real end users.
-Thus, novice visualization designers can determine if a design method was effective within their visualization project by reflecting on these two
+Thus, visualization designers can determine if a design method was effective within their visualization project by reflecting on these two questions:
-questions:

 1. Did you achieve your desired visualization artifacts?
 1. Did you successfully deploy a visualization tool to users as a result of this method?